thefrieddan1/hevi/README.md

 This application fetches movie credits data from TMDB for a curated list of Marvel movies and actors, then provides three analytical endpoints:

-1. **Movies Per Actor** - Which Marvel movies did each actor appear in?
+1. **Movies Per Actor** - Which Marvel movies did each target actor appear in?
-2. **Actors with Multiple Characters** - Which actors played more than one Marvel character?
+2. **Actors with Multiple Characters** - Which target actors played more than one distinct Marvel character (with smart character name normalization)?
-3. **Characters with Multiple Actors** - Which characters were portrayed by different actors?
+3. **Characters with Multiple Actors** - Which characters were portrayed by different actors, where at least one actor is in the target list?

 ## 🚀 How to Run the Code